Belleth/interpQM/README.md

 # interpQM
-R scripts for the homogenization of snow depth time series
+R scripts for the homogenization of snow depth time series.

 Welcome to interpQM, a tool for homogenization and analysis of daily snow depth time series.